chipjarred/MacMenuBar/README.md

 ## Custom Menu Actions

-It's great that we have a menu bar now, and that we've created it in a simple delcarative way, but it doesn't do much.
+It's great that we have a menu bar now, and that we've created it in a simple declarative way, but it doesn't do much.
 Let's remedy that.
 You do that by creating a menu item with an *action* associated with it.

 The easiest way to define a custom action is with a closure.
 Let's say you have a `showLog()` function that displays a log window, and you want to add a `Debug` menu item to show the log.
 At the end of `MainMenuBar.body` you can add your conditionally-compiled `Debug` menu: